-Stuart was appointed an Inquiry Chair in April 2018 of the CMA, having been appointed a panel member in October 2017.
-He is a member of the CMA’s specialist utility panel..
+Stuart was appointed an Inquiry Chair of the CMA in April 2018, having been appointed a panel member in October 2017.
+He is a member of the CMA’s specialist utility panel.
 He is an economist and specialist in regulatory Economics.
 He was previously an executive Board Member and Group Director at Ofcom, the communications regulator.
 Prior to that he held senior positions in several private sector organisations including PwC and IBM.

 Kip was appointed an Inquiry Chair of the CMA in November 2018.
 Kip was a founder of Communications Chambers and until recently was a Senior Adviser for EE and BT.
 Between 2003 and 2007, Kip was a Board member of Ofcom where he held a variety of responsibilities, including chairing the European Regulators Group.

 Before joining Ofcom, he was founder and Managing Director of Spectrum Strategy Consultants (Spectrum).
 Spectrum provided strategy consulting services to telecoms and media companies, from offices in London, Singapore, Sydney and Rio de Janeiro.

 Kip has recently been appointed a non-executive director of the Wireless Infrastructure Group, and was previously the Chairman of the Radiocentre and of South West Screen (which he amalgamated with Creative England in January 2012).
 He was also the first independent chairman of YouView.
 He was appointed ‘Independent Spectrum Broker’ by the UK Government in February 2009.